Datasilk/Kandu/README.md

 * Create & manage labels for a board
 * Emojis in card comments
 * Mentions in card comments
+* Custom scrollbars for drop down menus & application body

+---

-**Future development of features that are unique to Kandu include:**
+#### Future development of features that are unique to Kandu include:

+**Custom HTML Card Layout**
-* Use a custom HTML card layout for individual cards, displaying unique information about a card in a unique way
+* Used for individual cards, displaying unique information about a card in a unique way
+* The user can write HTML & CSS to make forms, buttons, anchor links, and a whole UI for a card
+* Multiple cards can utilize the same custom HTML layout, so the user writes once and it affects all cards that use the same layout
+* The user can write custom variables within the HTML (e.g. `{{artist-name}}`), which in turn will create custom form fields within the card details popup for the user to fill out.
+The variables will then be replaced with the values the user typed into the fields.

 ---